How to Apply to Undergraduate Programs (International Students)

 University of Guelph's 9 Application Steps For International Students

-International students applying to the University of Guelph from outside of Canada must follow the steps below.
-If you have any questions about the process, please contact our team at firstname.lastname@example.org.
+The following steps are for international high school applicants to U of G. If you have any questions about the process, please contact our team at email@example.com.

 International Students may need a Study Permit to study at the University of Guelph.
 The detailed procedure regarding study permit application can be found on the Immigration Refugee Citizenship Canada (IRCC) website.
 Our DLI# is O19305391192.
 For additional support, contact our Global Pre-Arrival Support Advisor at firstname.lastname@example.org.